haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Move.
 The vampire moves up to its speed without provoking opportunity attacks.
 Unarmed Strike.
 The vampire makes one unarmed strike.
 Bite (Costs 2 Actions).
 The vampire makes one bite attack.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 353

 Vampire Spawn
 Medium undead, neutral evil